ebzzry/ebzzry.github.io/src/en/quotes.md

 - As soon as it works, no one calls it AI anymore.<br>—John McCarthy

-- We're investors; we're not gamblers.<br>—Matthew Greene
+- We’re investors; we’re not gamblers.<br>—Matthew Greene

 - One bullet well placed can be a magical thing.
-It's neither good nor evil.
+It’s neither good nor evil.
 But how a man uses it reveals his true character.<br>—Ballerina (2025)

 - Thus the act of programming makes us keenly aware of our errors of reasoning or unsupported conclusions.<br>—Gerald Jay Sussman